 This guide provides procedures for safely and securely transporting special collections material between special collections repositories and 344 Winchester.
-The primary focus of these procedures is transportation needs related to the work of the Born Digital Working Group and the Library's Center for Preservation and Conservation.
 The procedures were vetted and approved by the Special Collections Steering Committee in September 2016.

 May I transport special collections materials to 344 Winchester in my personal vehicle?